kristarking/tooling-project/README.md

   --account-name toolingtfstateprod
 ```

-> **Important:** The location here is `westeurope`, matching the AKS cluster region.
-If you change the AKS region in `terraform/main.tf`, update this command to match.
+The location here is `westeurope` to match the AKS cluster region.
+If you change the region in `terraform/main.tf`, update this to match.

 ---

 ## How the CI/CD Pipeline Works

-The GitHub Actions pipeline has two workflows that trigger on push to `main`.
-The **Terraform workflow** provisions or updates the infrastructure.
-The **CI/CD workflow** builds, scans, and deploys the application.
+Two GitHub Actions workflows trigger on every push to `main`.
+The Terraform workflow provisions or updates the infrastructure.
+The CI/CD workflow builds the Docker image, scans it, and deploys the app.

-When you push, here is the order of what happens in the deployment job:
+The deployment job inside the CI/CD workflow runs in a very specific order and that order matters:

-1. Namespaces are created first — `tooling`, `ingress-nginx`, `cert-manager`, `monitoring`, `cloudflare-tunnel`
+1. All namespaces are created first (`tooling`, `ingress-nginx`, `cert-manager`, `monitoring`, `cloudflare-tunnel`)
-2. NGINX Ingress Controller is installed and the external IP is printed in the pipeline logs
+2. NGINX Ingress Controller is installed and the external IP gets printed in the pipeline logs
-3. The pipeline waits for DNS propagation — it keeps checking every 30 seconds until both `heros.com.ng` and `www.heros.com.ng` resolve to the ingress IP
+3. The pipeline waits for DNS propagation, checking every 30 seconds until both `heros.com.ng` and `www.heros.com.ng` resolve to the ingress IP
-4. cert-manager is installed after DNS is confirmed, not before
+4. cert-manager installs only after DNS is confirmed
-5. All three cert-manager pods (`cert-manager`, `cert-manager-webhook`, `cert-manager-cainjector`) must be fully ready before the next step
+5. All three cert-manager pods (`cert-manager`, `cert-manager-webhook`, `cert-manager-cainjector`) have to be fully ready before anything else continues
 6. The Cloudflare API token secret is created in the `cert-manager` namespace
-7. The ClusterIssuer is applied using a polling loop (not `kubectl wait`, which is unreliable for this)
+7. The ClusterIssuer is applied using a polling loop rather than `kubectl wait`, which is unreliable for this resource type
 8. Database secrets are created
 9. The app is deployed via Helm
-10. The database schema is imported (with error suppression for re-deploys where tables already exist)
+10. The database schema is imported, with error handling so re-deploys do not fail when tables already exist
-11. The Prometheus and Grafana monitoring stack is installed
+11. The Prometheus and Grafana monitoring stack is installed last

-This order is non-negotiable.
-Installing cert-manager before ingress-nginx, or cert-manager before DNS propagation, will cause certificate failures that are painful to debug.
+Getting this order wrong is the fastest way to end up with a certificate that will never issue. cert-manager cannot do its job without a working ingress and without DNS already pointing at it.

-> **📸 Screenshot:** *GitHub Actions pipeline showing all steps passed*
+> **📸 Screenshot:** *GitHub Actions showing both workflows passed*

 ---